Applications for 2022 are currently open to candidates who living in Australia at the time of application.

 The PESCI is an evaluation for suitability for a particular position.
 It is not an examination nor an assessment of an international medical graduate’s overall performance.

-The candidate will be responsible for their personal travelling expenses to attend the face-to-face interview; or the cost associated with the arrangement of video conferencing.
+The candidate will be responsible for their personal travelling expenses to attend the face-to-face interview.

 50% of full PESCI fee